 Recession-Resistant Real Estate Segments

-- Cell tower REITs supporting essential communications
+- Cell tower REITs support vital communications.

-- Healthcare REITs housing essential medical services
+- Healthcare REITs house key medical services.

 Notable Real Estate Investment Options